soerenkoehler/soerenkoehler.github.io/_posts/blog/2019-02-25-deponia-mayor-office-bug.md

 ---
 layout: post
-title: "Deponia: To bug or not a bug?"
+title: "Deponia: To Bug or not a Bug?"
 tags: [english, blog, games, daedalic]
 ---
 When I discovered, that there's a 4th part (although already three years old,